 - Today’s US replays Germany’s 1870s Kulturkampf, pitting modernizing against economically retarding forces.

 One of the biggest hoaxes of American history is that the Civil War ended back in 1865.
 Unfortunately, it has not ended yet.
-What was achieved back then was an armistice, similar to the situation between the two Koreas.
+What was achieved back then was an armistice, more or less similar to the current situation between the two Koreas.

-As the current logjam in the U.S. Congress makes plain, the Civil War is still very present in today’s America — and with virulence that most other civilized nations find as breathtaking as it is irresponsible.
+As the constant logjam in the U.S. Congress makes plain, the Civil War is still very present in today’s America.
+Worse, it has a virulence that most other civilized nations find as breathtaking as irresponsible.

 The reason why the Civil War was declared finished, according to the history books, is the military defeat of the South and its secessionist forces.
 But can anyone seriously doubt that the same anti-Union spirit is still to be heard loud and clear in the halls of the U.S. Congress today?

 And that it still resonates strongly across the United States, whether in the form of gun worship or other features of divisiveness.

 The prime example is the fight against Obamacare.
 It is cast by Republicans as fighting the authoritarian – and, in the words of some conservative commentators, “fascist” – views of the Obama Administration and what they label as the American “left.”

 Meanwhile, in their own eyes, the Republicans are fighting the good fight by staking out, as they see it, the political high ground in the defense of “freedom.”

 This underscores that what is really going on in Washington today is a replay of the Kulturkampf, a period of German history that occurred in the 1870s.
 At the time, that country’s modernizing forces resolved to fight back against the economically retarding influence of conservative religious forces, mainly the Catholic Church.